Higher Doctorates that may be conferred by the University are listed in Appendix 1.

-(f) If the application is successful, one copy of the work or works accepted for the award of the Higher Doctorate must be lodged with Registry Services for forwarding to the University Library; the second copy is kept in the appropriate Department, Institute or Centre; and the third copy is retained by the candidate.
+(f) If the application is successful, one copy of the work or works accepted for the award of the Higher Doctorate must be lodged with Student Services for forwarding to the University Library; the second copy is kept in the appropriate Department, Institute or Centre; and the third copy is retained by the candidate.

 (g) A candidate for a Higher Doctorate must pay the prescribed examination fee on submission of the application to the Registrar and Secretary.

 Regulations for higher doctorates

 Regulations for research degree awards

 Regulations for awards relating to taught programmes of study